abraaonascimento/GIS-Programming_and_Automation/Final-Project_Proposal-Assignment/README.md

 - Geographic data:
   - http://downloads.ibge.gov.br/downloads_estatisticas.htm

 - Demographic data:
   - ftp://geoftp.ibge.gov.br/malhas_digitais/censo_2010/

 ### The geographic data

 The geographic data of Sao Paulo city it is a shapefile with 18.953 geometries of census tract.
-Normally each geometry of census tract has an average of 230 homes or 700 peoples.
+Normally each geometry of census tract has an average of 230 homes or 700 inhabitants.

 #####Census track of Sao Paulo city
 ![sample censu sampa](http://i.imgur.com/4GzK7SX.png)